 |~98% DCI-P3||Yes||Yes||No swivel||MBR,

 As you can see, the LG 27GN800 is the only model without an sRGB mode, which is a shame.

-For more information and monitors, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide – or our best monitors under $400 guide if you’re looking for something at this price range.
+For more information and monitors, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

 The LG 27GN800 is an excellent gaming monitor, however, the lack of an sRGB mode might repulse some users who prefer accurate colors when viewing sRGB content.